OlegWock/obsidian-emera/README.md

 ## How it works

 Emera works completely in browser environment, without access to Node.
 This was done to ensure that plguin can be compatible with Obsidian on mobile devices.
-However, this also places quite a lot of limitations.
+However, this also adds quite a lot of limitations.

-When you launch Obsidian, Emera will try to transpile and bundle your plugins.
+When you launch Obsidian, Emera will try to transpile and bundle your code (we call it user module).
 This step allows you to use TypeScript, import CSS directly, and most importantly use JSX.
 To do so, we use special builds of [Rollup](https://rollupjs.org/faqs/#how-do-i-run-rollup-itself-in-a-browser) and [Babel](https://babeljs.io/docs/babel-standalone) which can work in browser environment.
 However, many Babel and Rollup plugins still require Node environment, so Emera also includes implementations of virtual filesystem, styles loader, and own intergration with Babel.

-Once code is bundled, Emera will execute it and save any exported functions and components into "global scope".
-Note that here scope means abstraction provided by Emera, and values actually stored in one ov properties of `window`.
-Similarly, modules provided by Emera are stored in global variable too.
-To make everything work together, Emera provides a couple of custom Babel plugins which overwrite `import` statement in your code to get modules from the global variable instead, as well as substitute any likely unknown identifiers in your code (which might be variables, functions, React components etc) with values from scope.
-Simplified, `<Hello />` becomes `<window._emeraGlobalScope.Hello />`).
+But code can't be just bundled and executed as is.
+At least, imports won't work.
+To fix this, Emera exposes all modules in `window._emeraModules` variable and provides a Babel plugin which rewrites imports from being `import { motion } from "framer-motion"` into `const { motion } = window._emeraModules["framer-motion"];`.

-With components loaded, Emera will register a couple of handlers to render them on pages.
-Namely
+Once code is bundled, Emera will execute it and save all exported functions and components into "global scope" and they'll become available for Emera and for any code blocks on page.
+Note that here scope means abstraction provided by Emera.
+Those scopes can be built into tree structure to allow child scopes access properties from parent scope.

-* [Code block post processor](https://docs.obsidian.md/Reference/TypeScript+API/MarkdownPreviewRenderer/createCodeBlockPostProcessor) to render block components in both reading and live preview mode.
+When Emera finds JS or JSX block on page, it will transpile it.
+But this time, transpilation will include another plugin, which rewrites access to any unknown identifier into access to current scope.
+So `name.toUpperCase()` becomes `(window._emeraGetScope("<scopeId>").has("name") ? window._emeraGetScope("<scopeId>").get("name") : name).toUpperCase()`.
+This looks monstrous, but fortunately it's only for machines and not for humans to read.

-* [Editor extension](https://docs.obsidian.md/Plugins/Editor/Editor+extensions) to render inline JS and components in live preview mode.
+After that, transpiled code will be executed.
+Depending on type of block, Emera will either render React component in place, output result of inline JS evaluation, or put exported variables into scope and render placeholder for JS blocks.

-* [Markdown post processor](https://docs.obsidian.md/Reference/TypeScript+API/MarkdownPreviewRenderer/registerPostProcessor) to render inline JS and components in reading mode.
+To process iterate over code blocks, Emera uses [editor extension](https://docs.obsidian.md/Plugins/Editor/Editor+extensions) and [Markdown post processor](https://docs.obsidian.md/Reference/TypeScript+API/MarkdownPreviewRenderer/registerPostProcessor) to render inline JS and components in reading mode.

 ## Reporting bugs, proposing features, and other contributions

 This is a project I do for myself and mostly because it's just fun, I love programming.
 I'm making this public and open-source in case there are people who might find it useful.
-I definetely would like to find something like this, so I wouldn't need to do most things from scratch.
+I definetely would like to find something like this earlier, so I wouldn't need to do most things from scratch.
 So, here it is, use as you please.

 _I, in fact, found [obsidian-react-components](https://github.com/elias-sundqvist/obsidian-react-components/) which helped me to understand how such kind of plugin would work, as I'm still relatively new to Obsidian._